 - Privileged users with access to sensitive information pose the biggest insider threat to organizations.

-- 62 percent of security professionals say insider threats have become more frequent in the last 12 months, but only 34 percent expect additional budget to address the problem.
+- 62 percent of security professionals say insider threats have become more frequent in the last 12 months, but only 34 percent expect the additional budget to address the problem.

 - Fewer than 50 percent of organizations have appropriate controls to prevent insider attacks.